Chart Color Schemes

 Recent residential development output has been above average within Yungaburra when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Yungaburra averaged around 31 new dwelling approvals per year over the past five financial years, totalling an estimated 158 homes.
-As of FY26, 25 approvals have been recorded.
-Over these five years (FY21 to FY25), there was an average of 0.6 people moving to the area for each dwelling built, indicating supply meeting or exceeding demand.
-The average construction cost value of new homes is $465,000, aligning with regional patterns.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Yungaburra averaged approximately 31 new dwelling approvals per year over the past five financial years, totalling an estimated 156 homes.
+As of FY-26, 27 approvals have been recorded.
+Between FY-21 and FY-25, an average of 0.6 people moved to the area for each dwelling built, indicating supply meeting or surpassing demand.
+The average construction value of new homes was $465,000, moderately above regional levels.

-This financial year, $2.3 million in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to the Rest of Qld, Yungaburra records 358.0% more building activity per person, suggesting ample buyer choice and strong developer confidence.
-Recent construction comprises 97.0% standalone homes and 3.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
-The location has approximately 43 people per dwelling approval, indicating an expanding market.
+In FY-26, $2.2 million in commercial development approvals have been recorded.
+Compared to Rest of Qld, Yungaburra records 352.0% more building activity per person.
+Recent construction comprises 97.0% standalone homes and 3.0% townhouses or apartments, preserving the area's low density nature with approximately 38 people per dwelling approval.
 With population expected to remain stable or decline, Yungaburra should see reduced pressure on housing, potentially creating opportunities for buyers.

 With population expected to remain stable or decline, Yungaburra should see reduced pressure on housing, potentially creating opportunities for buyers.